nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter3_chapter_3_sin_and_redemption.md

 <!-- p64 -->
-In the story of Adam and Eve, God kills animals and makes clothes for them from their skins (<span class="x-scripture" data-type="ref" data-book="Genesis" data-chapter="3" data-verses="20" data-lang="en" data-version="NKJV">Genesis 3:20</span>).
+In the story of Adam and Eve, God kills animals and makes clothes for them from their skins (<span class="x-scripture" data-type="ref" data-book="GEN" data-chapter="3" data-verses="20" data-lang="en" data-version="NKJV">Genesis 3:20</span>).
 This was the first shedding of blood to cover the consequence of sin.
 There are a few other similar accounts in the book of Genesis, but God formally institutes a method of sacrifice for sin in the book of Leviticus.

 <!-- p65 -->